-The purpose of a debt management plan (DMP) is to help manage repayments of unsecured loans to creditors.
-It allows people to reorganise their finances to make the amounts more manageable each month while still keeping on-top of their priority bills.
+The purpose of a debt management plan (DMP) is to help manage the repayments of unsecured loans to creditors.
+It allows people to reorganise their finances to make the amounts more manageable each month while still keeping on top of their priority bills.
 Because of this, some may believe they are not able to save on a DMP.
 We explore this in more detail to see what can be done to put money aside while on a debt management plan.

 For anyone wondering how to save on a DMP, one the first things to consider is saving versus increasing creditor payments.

 Of course, it is beneficial for both parties to pay off any debts as quickly as possible, but rarely are things that straightforward.
 Everyone’s situation is unique, which means while some people may be able to put some money aside, adding it to their DMP may not be the best option.